 Interviewers assess:

-- The logic behind your proposals
+- The logic behind the proposals

 - Clarity of explanation